 A long time ago, in a galaxy far, far away…

-The director George Lucas will return many times in Tunisia in order to shoot the scenes of four other episodes.
+The director George Lucas will return many times to Tunisia to shoot the scenes of four other episodes.
 And in particular the first episode of the trilogy which will be the prequel of the whole saga.
-In the Phantom Menace, the director narrates us the childhood of Anakin Skywalker that will lead him to become Darth Vader.
+In the Phantom Menace, the director narrates the childhood of Anakin Skywalker which will lead him to become Darth Vader.
 Anakin was raised alone by his mother.
 Both work as slaves for a scrap metal dealer.
 Ksar Medenine and Ksar Ouled Soltan were chosen for the backgrounds of this episode.
-These authentic settings are incredible troglodytic dwellings.
+These authentic locations are incredible troglodytic dwellings.
 It is in the canyon of Sidi Bouhlel that the mythical race of modules takes place.

 The first film of the latest trilogy, The Force Awakens, ends in Ireland.
 In this movie, the young Force-sensitive wreck remover Rey appears.
 She is the one who finds Luke Skywalker on the island of Skellig Michael.
 In Irish the name Sceilg Mhichíl, means “the steep rock of Micheál”.
 It is no accident that the director chose this lonely rock as a refuge.
 As early as the 6th century, monks settled there.
 This place was declared a World Heritage Site in 1996.
 The landscape is stark with cliffs and little vegetation.
 The steps and the remaining ruins have shaped the Jedi temple.